Review of Gospels (ca. 110 CE)

 The signs of the apocalypse are a bunch of generic bad stuff that happened all the time in the ancient world: “wars and rumors of wars”, “famines and earthquakes in various places” (24:5ff).
 Jesus promises that the world will end in the lifetime of some of those listening to him speak (16:28).

-This authoritarian leader orders two donkeys to ride on (21:2), possibly at once, apparently because of a mistaken interpretation of “Zechariah”.
+The scene of Jesus entering the city is comedic, parodying a common literary motif.
+In “Matthew”’s version of it, the leader even orders two donkeys to ride on (21:2), possibly at once, apparently because of a mistaken interpretation of “Zechariah”.
 This is also the gospel with a lot of zombies visiting Jerusalem (27:51f) and with a primitive notion of “eternal punishment” (25:46), later to be developed into Hell.

 The Zoroastrian-inspired cosmic struggle between good and evil is apparent here, with “the devil” testing Jesus himself in the wilderness in chapter 4.
 Though it is called Satan (in a different scene), this god now has its own angels and an eternal fire (25:41), a further development from the prosecutor god in Job (ca. 550–200 BCE), and another step toward Hell.